ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

 Melee combat is handled by ADXP/MCO + One Click Power Attack NG, and Valvalis Combat - Visceral Tactics.
 Valvalis is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way and introduce new mechanics like timed blocks/attacks, stamina based combat, and better AI.
 Dodge - MCO/DXP is also included becuase of course it is, who do you think I am?

-OCPA NG and Dodge both need to be configured by you in their respective MCMs.
+Tap V to step dodge, double tap to roll.
+Hold left click for continued normal attacks, or hold shift and tap right click for a power attack.
+Power attacks can be chained.
+You can configure your keybinds in their respective MCMs.

 Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the best, but you are free to swap it out with any ADXP/MCO compatible moveset you'd like.